1. Shipping and returns

 • What regular maintenance is required?

-The ABC: Air, brakes and chain.
+The AFC: Air, brakes and chain.

 A for Air.

-B for brakes.
+F for brakes.

-Tighten the front and rear brake levers to ensure that the brakes engage correctly and smoothly.
+Squeeze the front and rear brake levers to ensure that the brakes engage correctly and smoothly.

 C for Chain.

-Securing the bicycle bolts.
+Secure the bicycle bolts.

-Cleaning and lubrication of the bicycle.
+Cleaning and lubricating the bicycle.

 Water: When used carefully, water can be a very useful tool.
-But water, especially if it comes out of a high pressure hose, can damage the sensitive electrical systems of the entire e-bike.
+But water, especially if it comes out of a high-pressure hose, can damage the sensitive electrical systems of the entire e-bike.

 What to clean and how?

-In general, lubricate your chain whenever it squeaks or seems "dry".
+In general, lubricate your chain whenever it squeaks or seems "dry."
 Lubricating after wet rides will help prevent the chain from rusting.

-Brake and derailleur levers: apply a drop or two of lubricant to the lever pivots and barrel adjusters periodically to keep them working properly.
+Brake and Derailleur Levers: Apply a drop or two of lubricant to the lever pivots and barrel adjusters periodically to keep them working properly.

-• Where can I have my e-bike serviced?
+• Where can I maintain my e-bike?

 • Mechanical/hydraulic disc brake adjustments.